 Anyone on your Front team can move an email message into a new conversation or split a text/chat conversation, so you can handle them separately.
 Replies will thread in the latest conversation, and each conversation will have its own tags and assignee.

-The following channels offer this feature: Facebook, Front Chat, Intercom, Smooch, SMS, WhatsApp, Gmail, Office365, SMTP, Forms
+Supported channels: Front Chat, Intercom, Sunshine Conversations (Smooch), SMS, WhatsApp, Gmail, Office 365, SMTP, Forms

 Depending on the channel type, the feature may look different.
 Follow the instructions for your conversation type below.

 Move an email message to a new conversation

 Open a conversation you want to split, and click on the message you want to use to start the new conversation.

 This must be a single message — you can’t select multiple messages and move them as a group.
 Any messages after the message you select will remain in the original conversation.